 My initial responsibilities included – the deployment of software for payroll, accounting that could transform day-to-day activities, and even lower operating expenses.

 I realized that once this team was established, they could run in auto-pilot while I could move my focus to other business functions.
 Yes, delegating day-to-day operations was key.

-I worked closely with the Product team curating India’s #1 GST platform, while also travelling across the country, closing deals with the Sales team.
+I worked closely with the Product team curating India’s #1 GST platform, while also traveling across the country, closing deals with the Sales team.

-The next few years I spent time contributing to revenue growth.
+For the next few years, I spent time contributing to revenue growth.
 It took almost 1.5 years for the GST to see sustainable growth in the market.
 Thereafter, my focus shifted to the financial product – Mutual Fund.
-The investment philosophies in India attracted many customers, so I helped redesign the website to enable a smoother user experience and bring in increased foot-falls.
+The investment philosophies in India attracted many customers, so I helped redesign the website to enable a smoother user experience and bring in increased footfalls.

 In Oct 2018, ClearTax raised series-B funding USD 50 million from Composite Capital and I decided to invest time in the Enterprise side of things.